lwig-wg/terminology/draft-ietf-lwig-7228bis.md

-Devices that keep a good approximation of wall-clock time during their life may be in a better position to securely validate external time inputs than devices that need to be reset episodically, which can possibly be tricked by their environment into accepting a long-past time, for instance with the intent of exploiting expired security assertions such as certificates.
+Devices that keep a good approximation of wall-clock time during their life may be in a better position to securely validate external time inputs than devices that need to be reset episodically: the latter can possibly be tricked by their environment into accepting a long-past time, for instance with the intent of exploiting expired security assertions such as certificates.